2007 SK Brann season

-The 2007 season was SK Brann's 99th season and their 21st consecutive season in the Norwegian Premier League.
-Brann won the Norwegian Premier League in 2007.
+The 2007 season was SK Brann's 99th season and their 21st consecutive season in the Tippeligaen.
+Brann won the Tippeligaen in 2007.
 In the end, they finished 6 points ahead of their nearest rival, Stabæk.
-The team did cause a small sensation, and bitter disappointment among tens of thousands of Brann-supporters who had gathered in Bergen to watch the game live, on 20 October, by losing to Ålesund 1–2 in the 24th of 26 rounds, a match where a draw would have set aside all doubt about Brann's league win.
-However two days later, Viking defeated Brann's last rival to the gold medals Stabæk with a 2-1 result, thereby securing Brann the first league championship since 1963 anyway.
+The team did cause a small sensation, and bitter disappointment among tens of thousands of Brann supporters who had gathered in Bergen to watch the game live, on 20 October, by losing to Ålesund 1–2 in the 24th of 26 rounds, a match where a draw would have set aside all doubt about Brann's league win.
+However two days later, Viking defeated Brann's last rival to the gold medals Stabæk with a 2–1 result, thereby securing Brann the first league championship since 1963.